Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the tool's purpose: 'SERP competitor analysis' showing ranking, top competitors, and on-page comparison.
-This verb+resource combination is distinct from sibling tools like seo_audit_status or seo_check_content.
+Description clearly states the tool's purpose with specific verbs and resources: 'SERP competitor analysis' and 'Shows where you rank for a keyword, top competitors, and on-page comparison.'
+This distinguishes it from sibling tools like seo_check_content or seo_quick_audit.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.